 Need a report that reflects how COVID-19 has impacted this market and its growth?

-The Internet of Medical Things allows medical devices to be connected to the cloud and applications.
-Connected medical devices can also provide portable diagnostic tools that can be utilized for in-home collection and diagnosis.
-Connectivity could imply the benefit directly for both patients and healthcare service companies.
+The Internet of Medical Things enables medical devices to connect to the cloud and applications.
+Connected medical devices can also offer various portable diagnostic tools that can be well utilized for in-home collection and diagnosis.
+This connectivity could imply the benefit directly for both patients and healthcare service companies.

 |Consumer (Patient) Monitoring|